Ribbonlength of families of folded ribbon knots: Folded ribbon knots, ribbon equivalence, and ribbonlength

 \subsection{Modeling folded ribbon knots}

-Following knot theory texts \cite{Adams,Crom, Liv}, we define a {\em knot} $K$ to be a simple closed curve in $\R^3$ that is ambient isotopic to a polygonal knot.
+Following knot theory texts \cite{Adams,Crom, Liv}, we define a {\em knot} $K$ to be a simple closed curve in $\R^3$ that is equivalent to a polygonal knot.
+Two knots are equivalent if one can be moved to the other in space without a strand of a knot passing through itself.
+(They are ambient isotopic.)
 A {\em link} is a finite disjoint union of knots.
-While many of the definitions and results in this paper are stated for knots, they also hold for links.
+While most of the definitions and results in this paper are stated for knots, they also hold for links.
 A {\em polygonal knot} $K$ has a finite number of vertices $v_1,\dots, v_n$ and edges $e_1=[v_1,v_2], \dots , v_n=[v_n,v_1]$.
 If $K$ is oriented, we assume that the numbering of the vertices follows the orientation.
+Sometimes the edges of a polygonal knot are called {\em sticks}.

 A {\em polygonal knot diagram} is a projection of a polygonal knot to a plane, where the crossing information of overlapping strands has been preserved.
 This is usually done at a crossing by adding a break in the strand which lies below another.
 It is important to note that when modeling folded ribbon knots, we do not have to assume that our knot diagrams are regular\footnote{A polygonal knot diagram is {\em regular} (see \cite{Liv}) provided no three points on the knot project to the same point, and no vertex projects to the same point as any other point on the knot.}.
 For example, take a strip of paper and join to create an annulus.
 Now flatten, creating two folds.
-This is a folded ribbon unknot whose knot diagram has 2 overlapping edges, where we remember that one edge is over the other.
+This is a folded ribbon unknot whose knot diagram has two overlapping edges, where we remember that one edge is over the other.